-After your Gusto managed commuter benefits are active, you can make changes to your elections at any time.
+You can change your commuter benefit elections at any time once your benefit is active.
 If this is your first enrollment and you've already submitted the amount, please reach out to our team at [email protected] to make the change.

 Changes must be submitted 2 days before the last of a month in order to take effect on the first day of the following month.
-For example, you must submit changes by April 28th in order to have them take effect on May 1.
+For example, if you want changes to take effect May 1st, you must submit your change in Gusto by April 28th.

 To make changes:

 You can cancel your commuter subscription at any time.
 If you have a current balance, you will have 90 days after you end the policy to submit claims for services incurred while the policy was active.
 After the 90 days, any remaining funds will be forfeited to the company and are not reimbursed—even if they were employee-funded.

 To avoid forfeiting the funds, reduce the contribution amount instead of canceling the enrollment.
 This buys you time to use the balance in the account before terminating the policy, without having to put much more money in it.

 You'll need to reach out to our team directly to cancel your commuter benefits.